-Details Electric central heating with open fire Electric oven and ceramic hob, microwave, fridge, freezer, washing machine, TV with Freeview, CD, radio, selection of books, games and DVDs, Fuel, power and starter pack for fire included in rent Bed linen and towels included in rent Travel cot and highchair Roadside parking Lockable bike storage Enclosed garden to front with furniture One well-behaved dog welcome Sorry, no smoking Shop and pubs 2 mins walk Note: Due to the age of the property the stairs are steep and not suitable for guests with limited mobility Note: No working parties
+Electric central heating with open fire Electric oven and ceramic hob, microwave, fridge, freezer, washing machine, TV with Freeview, CD, radio, selection of books, games and DVDs, Fuel, power and starter pack for fire inc in rent Bed linen and towels inc in rent Travel cot and highchair Roadside parking Lockable bike storage Enclosed garden to front with furniture One well-behaved dog welcome Sorry, no smoking Shop and pubs 2 mins walk Note: Due to the age of the property the stairs are steep and not suitable for guests with limited mobility Note: No working parties

 Changeover Day Fri

 is approximate and